Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 Februari 2025 04.21.34 UTC
+- WIB: Sabtu, 8 Februari 2025 05.23.59 UTC
-- WITA: Sabtu, 8 Februari 2025 05.21.34 UTC
+- WITA: Sabtu, 8 Februari 2025 06.23.59 UTC
-- WIT: Sabtu, 8 Februari 2025 06.21.34 UTC
+- WIT: Sabtu, 8 Februari 2025 07.23.59 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: attitude
+Kategori: nature